Targeted instruction in the math skills you need for College Algebra

-MATD 0421 is open to anyone who wants to improve in math.
-It is designed as an alternative to any of the following courses:
+MATD 0421 is available for students ready to learn or improve their algebra skills.
+It is designed to prepare you for College Algebra (MATH 1314) and as an alternative to the following traditional lecture courses:

 - Elementary Algebra (MATD 0370)